Comparing SAM 2 and SAM 3 for Zero-Shot Segmentation of 3D Medical Data

 \section{Introduction}

 Foundation models for promptable segmentation have reshaped interactive medical image analysis.
 The Segment Anything Model (SAM) \cite{ref:sam1} introduced a general-purpose framework for zero-shot segmentation of 2D images using point, box, and mask prompts.
-SAM~2 \cite{ravi2024sam} extended this approach to videos and 3D-like sequences by adding a memory-based transformer architecture for frame-to-frame propagation, thus significantly improving spatio-temporal consistency.
-The most recent iteration of SAM, namely SAM~3 \cite{carion2025sam3segmentconcepts}, introduced a unified Perception Encoder backbone shared by an image-level detector and a video tracker, adopting a DEtection TRansformer (DETR)-style architecture~\cite{carion2020end}, a decoupled presence token for recognition, and a redesigned fusion and mask-prediction stack.
-These changes were engineered to support Promptable Concept Segmentation and large-scale open-vocabulary training, but they also modify the model’s visual-prompt behavior relative to SAM~2.
+SAM~2 \cite{ravi2024sam} extended this approach to videos and 3D-like sequences with a memory-based transformer for frame-to-frame propagation, enabling consistent segmentation across volumes and cine series.
+The most recent iteration, SAM~3 \cite{carion2025sam3segmentconcepts} introduces a unified Perception Encoder and a DETR (DEtection TRansformer)-style detector--tracker~\cite{carion2020end}, and adds concept-level prompting modules for open-vocabulary segmentation.